Student Spotlight: Joshua Schweitzer

 Wanting to stay close to home, Schweitzer started at College of DuPage because friends and family spoke highly of its programs.
 What he found was so much more.

 “College of DuPage has helped me toward my goals by providing excellent teachers, engaging courses, and a system of meaningful support,” he said.
 “It has been beneficial to be able to openly talk to teachers and receive advice when pursuing out-of-class endeavors, such as internships.

 “Honestly, one of the most beneficial things I developed at COD was the ability to engage and voice my opinion.
 I enjoyed providing my input during discussions and the time I usually spent talking to teachers after class.
-Being a leader in the classroom required flexibility, careful listening, speaking when appropriate, and treating others with respect.
-A good leader knows that they are accountable for their words and actions; a good leader can admit when they are wrong.”
+Being a leader in the classroom required flexibility, careful listening, speaking when appropriate, and treating others with respect.”

 One of Schweitzer's most memorable experiences was having two separate teachers approach him to use his papers for two different reasons – one for the school news and another for a writing competition.

 “Each teacher said that this was his or her first time submitting a student’s work in the 16 or 17 years they had been in the profession.
 It was rewarding to be recognized and for each teacher to set aside time to congratulate me on my success,” he said.
 “Maintaining a 4.0 GPA, receiving incredible feedback, meeting wonderful people and finding a renewed love for education has made my experience at College of DuPage parallel to none.”